-What Are the Parts of an Appraisal?
+What Goes Into an Appraisal?

 Inspecting the subject property

-Next, after the inspection, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use a third way of valuing a property.
 In this situation, the amount of revenue the property produces is factored in with income produced by nearby properties to derive the current value.

 Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
 It is important to note that while the appraised value is probably the most reliable indication of what a house is worth, it may not be the final sales price.
 There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
 Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
 It all comes down to this, an appraiser from Anderson Appraisal, LLC will help you discover the most accurate property value, so you can make wise real estate decisions.